rop14009/WegrzynLab/enTAP/readme.md

 Source Databases: (1, 2, 3) Here you will enter the number of databases you wish to run your query fasta file against

-Sequence Search Application: (usearch) Here you will specify the format of the search results from your databases. vsearch (if used correctly, as specified above) will output in the same format as usearch.
+Sequence Search Application:(diamond/blastx) Here you will specify the format of the search results from your databases.

 Query Organism: This setting is optional, and in the current version of the script only affects the name of the folder in which the results are placed, ex: if "walnut" was entered here the output folder would be "walnut_output_[date]"